nojronatron/nojronatron.github.io/continuing-education/dotnet-async-await-notes.md

 - Context-free code is more reusable.
 - Minimize code within Context-sensitive Event Handler.

-## Solutions To Common Async Problems
+## Best Practices - Solutions To Common Async Problems

 As written in _Async/Await Best Practices in Asynchronous Programming_: